Zety is one of the most popular resume builders. It's also one of the most expensive, once you get past the trial. Here's how it compares to PickedCV.

 Both offer AI-powered suggestions.
 PickedCV uses Claude by Anthropic; Zety uses OpenAI.
 PickedCV labels all AI-generated content per the EU AI Act Article 50 and explicitly prohibits using your data for model training.

 If you want a resume builder that's actually free, PickedCV is the better choice.
-If you want to pay, PickedCV Pro at $59/year gives you everything Zety offers at a fraction of the cost — without the auto-renewing trial surprise.
+If you want to pay, PickedCV Pro at $59/year gives you everything Zety offers at a fraction of the cost, without the auto-renewing trial surprise.

-Try PickedCV — Free, No Signup →
+Try PickedCV, Free, No Watermark →